tytydraco/yessleep/out/Dante_The_Vast_Part_1.md

 Screeched Darla, breathless as she clapped relentlessly.

 Fair enough, it was quite impressive.
-His final act, Escape From The Gates Of Hell was everything he claimed it would be.
+His final act, Escape From The Gates Of Hell, was everything he claimed it would be.
 It was unbelievable even, it was just… unexplainable.
-It left you riddled with doubt and unanswerable questions but, above it, all, dazzled by its vastness.
-Magic is what it was, unexplainable, nonsensical, and much more impressive than the colors of the rainbow or how a human is born.
+It left you riddled with doubt and unanswerable questions but, above it all, dazzled by its vastness.
+Magic is what it was, unexplainable, nonsensical, and much more impressive than the colors of the rainbow, or the anatomical implications of a human being born.

 When my sister and I left the theater, that final act was all we could talk about.